meanjula/controlled_form/README.md

 #### Popup

-Popup component receive all the data from formHandler as props and display it on popup box.
+Popup component receive all the updated data from formHandler(usestate) as props and display it on popup box.

-- View
+#### View

 View also gets user input data as props and shows it in the browser as notepad which is achieved with some css tricks.